JWebCoder/react-multi-lang/README.md

 Params | Type   | Description
 ------ | ------ | ---------------------------------------------
-key    | string | translation key, in this example 'en' or 'pt'
+key    | string | translation key, in this example 'en' or 'th'

 ### setLanguage(key)